-The Division of Computational Chemistry is a network of societies and their scientists working with Computational and Theoretical Chemistry throughout Europe.
+The Division of Computational Chemistry is a network of societies and their scientists working within Computational and Theoretical Chemistry throughout Europe.
 The Division strengthens European structures in Computational and Theoretical Chemistry and gives a voice to this highly interdisciplinary field.
 It endeavours to establish and maintain highest quality standards in science and research, and enhances and communicates the knowledge and applicability of its field to other scientists, to wider society and in industry.
 The Division encourages communication and cooperation with conferences, education and training in its field.

 The main event of the Division is the biennial conference which is an important gathering of the European computational and theoretical chemists since the mid-90s, see the Conferences page for more information on the next conference.

-Secretary: Dr Tanja van Mourik (University of St Andrews, St Andrews, UK)
+Chair: Dr Tanja van Mourik (University of St Andrews, St Andrews, UK)

 Secretary: Dr Peter Reinhardt (Sorbonne University, Paris, France)

 Treasurer: Dr Zoe Cournia (Biomedical Research Foundation, Academy of Athens, Greece)

 The Division was created in 1988 with Fernando Bernardi (Italy) as the first Chair.
 From 1988 until until 2006 the name of the Division was the Working Party for Computational Chemistry.
 In 2016 its name changed to the Division for Computational Chemistry and from 2016 it is called the Division for Computational and Theoretical Chemistry.

 The first key activities of the Professional Network were